 Professor Wilson conducts research and teaches in the areas of Organizational Behavior and Human Resource Management.
-Her research focuses on three areas including work and family processes, leadership, and personal and/or professional resources.
-In her
+Her research focuses on three main areas including the work-nonwork interface, leadership and resources.
+In her research, Kelly examines

-research, Kelly examines the spillover and conflict of various attitudes, emotions and behaviors between individuals work and nonwork domains.
-In addition, Kelly also conducts research examining the impact of leader-member exchange on leader resources as well
+the implications of spillover, conflict and congruence between individuals' work and nonwork domains for employees, family members as well as dyads.
+In addition, Kelly also conducts research examining the impact of leader-member exchange on leader resources

 Her research has been published in various leading journals including the

 Journal of Applied Psychology, Academy of Management Journal and